LG gram Book 15.6 Inch | Lightweight Intel® Core™ Processor Laptop | Windows 11, FHD Anti-glare IPS display - 15U50T-G.AR55A | LG AU

 *Images have been simulated to enhance feature understanding, and may differ from actual use experience.

-The above tablet and mobile devices are not included in the package and should be purchased separately.
+*The above tablet and mobile devices are not included in the package (sold separately).

 Combine style and substance